English

 A historical timeline of Cape Sounion

-• 8th century BCE: Cape Sounion is first mentioned in Homer’s Odyssey as a significant landmark for sailors.
+• 8th century BCE: Cape Sounion was first mentioned in Homer’s Odyssey as a significant landmark for sailors.

-• 6th century BCE: The Temple of Poseidon and the Temple of Athena Sounion are constructed as part of religious sanctuaries.
+• 6th century BCE: The Temple of Poseidon and the Temple of Athena Sounion were constructed as part of religious sanctuaries.

-• 480 BCE: Persian forces destroy parts of the temples during the Greco-Persian Wars.
+• 480 BCE: Persian forces destroyed parts of the temples during the Greco-Persian Wars.

-• 440 BCE: The Temple of Poseidon is rebuilt by the Athenians during the Golden Age of Pericles.
+• 440 BCE: The Temple of Poseidon was rebuilt by the Athenians during the Golden Age of Pericles.

-• 1st century CE: Roman rule leads to the gradual decline of Cape Sounion’s religious significance.
+• 1st century CE: Roman rule led to the gradual decline of Cape Sounion’s religious significance.

-• 18th century: European travelers rediscover the ruins, reigniting interest in the site.
+• 18th century: European travelers rediscovered the ruins, reigniting interest in the site.

-• 1834: Archaeological excavations begin at Cape Sounion.
+• 1834: Modern archaeological excavations began at Cape Sounion.

-• Present day: Cape Sounion is a protected archaeological site, attracting visitors for its rich history and scenic views.
+• Present day: Cape Sounion is a protected archaeological site and one of Greece’s most popular tourism destinations, known for its rich history and scenic views.

 Greek mythology and Cape Sounion